prathjan/SvcAppdGlobal/README.md

-# Enabling AppDynamics Business Insights for a Multi Service Java Application with Cisco Intersight Service for Terraform
+# Enabling AppDynamics Business Insights for a legacy Java/Tomcat Multi Service Application with Cisco Intersight Service for Terraform
 ## Contents
         Use Case